PhysiCell-Tools/python-loader/man/docstring/pcdl_get_anndata.md

                         if found, should physiboss state data be extracted and loaded into the anndata object? default is True.
   --settingxml SETTINGXML
-                        from which settings.xml should the cell type ID label mapping be extracted? set to None or False if the xml file is missing! default is PhysiCell_settings.xml.
+                        the settings.xml that is loaded, from which the cell type ID label mapping, is extracted, if this information is not found in the output xml file. set to None or False if the xml file is missing! default is PhysiCell_settings.xml.
   -v VERBOSE, --verbose VERBOSE
                         setting verbose to False for less text output, while processing. default is True.